  field of view and camera parameters of fisheye lens, and

  lens distortion correction (LDC) parameters.

-Following the definition in the FisheyeVideoEssentialInfoStruct in OMAF FDIS, we propose to define omnidirectional fisheye video SEI message which contains essential parameters for omnidirectional video stitching as a receiver process.
+Following the definition in the FisheyeVideoEssentialInfoStruct in OMAF FDIS and the recommendation from OMAF, we propose to define omnidirectional fisheye video SEI message which contains essential parameters for omnidirectional video stitching as a receiver process.

+Moreover, the precise equations for conversion from a sample location of a circular image to sphere mapping need to be specified.
+To achieve this, this contribution also describes the spherical coordinate mapping of a sample location of the circular image.

 Proposal

 In this contribution, it is proposed to define an SEI message to carry on fisheye camera and image information that is necessary to construct a spherical video from a decoded picture.
 The syntax elements and its semantics are proposed based on the FisheyeVideoEssentialInfoStruct in OMAF FDIS, which defines region information of circular images in the coded picture, field of view and camera parameters of fisheye lens, and lens distortion correction parameters.